 Recent studies have included DVD series by Andy Stanley, Francis Chan, N.T.Wright and Kelly Minter.
 Anyone is welcome to join a group at any time.

-The Edwin Leitch library now contains nearly 500 volumes of fiction and non-fiction, books for children and teens, and several DVDs for the whole family.
+The Edwin Leitch library now contains nearly 500 volumes of fiction and non-fiction, books for children and teens, and a collection of DVDs for the whole family.
 The library is located just inside the front door.
-Volunteer librarians catalogue all the new books and are involved in choosing new ones.

 The Congregational Life Committee promotes opportunities for fellowship, nurturing and recognition that support the well-being of our faith family.
 The committee oversees the fellowship hour, the church anniversaries, communication, new member nurturing, social events and recognition for the congregation.
 Activities have included: